Back to stories

 AI companies have been gobbling up GPU clusters, data center leases, and semiconductor supply chains.
 Now OpenAI wants something far more ambitious: the sun's power source, on contract, delivered to its data centers within a decade.

-OpenAI is in advanced talks to buy electricity from Helion Energy — a fusion power startup — according to reporting from Axios.
+OpenAI is in advanced talks to buy electricity from Helion Energy — a fusion power startup — with negotiations advancing rapidly since initial reports surfaced last week.
 The deal would start at 5 gigawatts of power by 2030 and could scale to 50 gigawatts by 2035.
 That's 12.5% of Helion's total projected output, enough to power tens of millions of homes, channeled entirely into running AI.

 There's one problem.
 Sam Altman — CEO of OpenAI, the buyer — is also a major personal investor in Helion Energy, the seller.
 He previously served as Helion's board chair.